 The Tommy Lee and Pamela Anderson sex tape is one of the most famous — or infamous — such videos of all time.
 But less is known about the man who stole it from them and shared it with the world: Rand Gauthier.

 What came next would change Rand Gauthier’s life, the lives of Tommy Lee and Pamela Anderson, and the world as we know it.
-And now, the saga has even been dramatized in a Hulu miniseries.
-Go inside the true story of Pam & Tommy — and Rand Gauthier.
+Go inside the true story of Pam &Tommy — and Rand Gauthier.

 Who Is Rand Gauthier?